Wi-Fi/Bluetooth

 • Set IO capability to KeyboardDisplay

-• Configure extended advertising (connectable mode, 1280 ms interval)
+• Configure extended advertising parameters (connectable mode, broadcast interval 1280ms)

-• Populate advertising data flags (LE General Discoverable Mode, BR/EDR not supported)
+• Set advertising data flags (LE General Discoverable Mode, BLE only)

 bluetoothctl> show

-Confirms controller name, MAC address, supported roles, GATT services, and advertising capacity.
+View Bluetooth controller details such as device name, MAC address, supported roles, and GATT services.